-Used for centuries as a natural sweetener, it has seen a huge revival in the last few years as health food lovers have fallen for its delicious, butterscotch-like charms.
+Used for centuries as a natural sweetener, it has seen a huge revival in the last few years.

-The lucuma fruit has bright yellow flesh, which has an incredible caramel flavour and can be used to sweeten all manner of desserts, cakes and bakes.
+The lucuma fruit has bright yellow flesh and can be used to sweeten all manner of desserts, cakes and bakes.
 In fact, it’s been used as an ingredient in Incan food for centuries and even makes up one of Peru’s most beloved puddings – Lucuma Ice Cream.
-This ice cream flavour may seem a little bizarre but it’s even more popular than chocolate or vanilla in many South American countries.
+This ice cream flavour may seem unusual but it’s even more popular than chocolate or vanilla in many South American countries.